mads-hartmann/new/README.md

 Populating the Nix store with all the packages that are required by `shell.nix` is the kind of task that fits really nicely with [Gitpod Prebuilds](https://www.gitpod.io/docs/prebuilds).
 However, currently prebuilds only save files in the `/workspace` directory ([see docs](https://www.gitpod.io/docs/prebuilds#workspace-directory-only)) and I couldn't get Nix to use `/workspace/nix/store` as the location of the Nix store, so for now, using an `init` task to populate the store isn't possible.

 Instead I populate the Nix store in the Dockerfile by `COPY`ing in shell.nix and running `nix-shell --run "exit 0"`.

+### Using `cachix/pre-commit-hooks.nix`

+I decided to use [cachix/pre-commit-hooks.nix](https://github.com/cachix/pre-commit-hooks.nix) to manage `.pre-commit-config.yaml` as I want Nix to be in full control of the environment (e.g. usually `pre-commit install` would install all executables required to run the hooks).

 ### Not using direnv